-Witch trials began in Europe in the early fifteenth century and continued well into the eighteenth century.
-Over time, fear spread to the colonies, resulting in witch panics, such as the Salem witch trials.
+Witch trials began in Europe around 1400 and continued until the mid to late 1700s.
 While it is challenging to assess the total number of executions that took place throughout this period, it is estimated 90,000 individuals were prosecuted on witchcraft related charges, resulting in approximately 45,000 executions.
 Here you will see a selection of objects related to the historic reality of witch trials from our collection.
-These objects relate both to the European witch trials as well as the 1692 Salem witch trials.
+These objects relate both to the European witchcraft trials as well as the Salem witch trials of 1692.

 The Malleus Malefiarum

 The Malleus Maleficarum (in English, Hammer of Witches) was arguably one of the most influential books published during the early modern period witch trials.
 Written in 1486 by Heinrich Kramer, a German monk of the Dominican Order, this book was essentially an instruction manual for witch hunters.
 This text gave detailed instructions regarding how to identify, prosecute, and punish a witch.
 The Malleus Maleficarum owned by our museum is the fourth Frankfurt edition.
 It was published in 1600 and also includes a selection of other significant demonological works written during this period.

 You can view a full video discussing the history of this unique book here.

 Pages from The Athenian Mercury

 Among some of the more unique items in our museum collection are two pages from the February 1693 publication of The Athenian Mercury.
 These pages are particularly fascinating as they contain an advertisement for Boston minister Cotton Mather’s account of the Salem witch trials, The Wonders of the Invisible World.